H1er0nymus/gamesense-framework/README.md

 # DISCLAIMER
 This framework was created for educational purposes only.
 If you use it for your project, you do so at your own risk.
 I and the contributors are not responsible for any game bans caused by this framework.

+## How to test
+    - Debug | x86
+    - Create a Folder called "gamesense" in Counter-Strike Global Offensive\csgo\cfg
+    - Inject via LoadLibary

 ## To do List

     -Adding Features to the Visuals Tab